 Some faculties (Business School, Engineering, Medicine, Natural Sciences) follow fixed application rounds.
 Dates are listed on course pages |

-Cost of Studying at Imperial College London
+Cost of Studying at Imperial College of London

 For international students, undergraduate engineering courses cost around GBP 43,300 (INR 50.96 L) per year, postgraduate taught Computing programmes are about GBP 47,400 (INR 55.78 L), and MRes research in Bioengineering is GBP 42,900 (INR 50.49 L) per year.